wilkin547/docs.es-es/docs/visual-basic/misc/on.md

 helpviewer_keywords:
 - On keyword [Visual Basic]
 ms.assetid: 8619c328-1637-4f41-b466-cbe693f4fe73
-ms.openlocfilehash: 7e466775c2634c89e1357b90e028d3d83e248322
+ms.openlocfilehash: 7fdbb3d2b8266c87175eb813ef16f260907faa68
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61944825"
+ms.locfileid: "74331849"
 ---
 # <a name="on-visual-basic"></a>On (Visual Basic)
-Presenta una respuesta a un error en tiempo de ejecución o activa una opción del compilador.
+Introduces a response to a run-time error or turns a compiler option on.

- En las consultas, identifica las claves para las colecciones que se están combina.
+ In queries, identifies keys for the collections being joined.

 ## <a name="remarks"></a>Comentarios
- El `On` palabra clave se usa en estos contextos:
+ The `On` keyword is used in these contexts:

  [Group Join (cláusula)](../../visual-basic/language-reference/queries/group-join-clause.md)